jaegertracing/documentation/content/docs/1.17/apis.md

 ### gRPC/Protobuf (stable)

-The recommended way for programmatically retrieving traces and other data is via gRPC endpoint defined in [query.proto][query.proto] IDL file (located in the main Jaeger repository, similar to [collector.proto][collector.proto]).
+The recommended way for programmatically retrieving traces and other data is via gRPC endpoint defined in [query.proto][query.proto] IDL file.

 ### HTTP JSON (internal)